-Estimated market value is the amount the assessor estimates a buyer would pay for your property if it were offered for sale.
-Each year the assessor reviews the market valuation of your property to determine if changes in the real estate market or improvements to your property require a change in the estimated market value.
+Estimated Market ValueEstimated market value is the amount the assessor estimates a buyer would pay for your property if it were offered for sale.
+Each year the assessor reviews the market value of your property to determine if changes in the real estate market or improvements to your property require a change in the estimated market value.

 Classification & Class RatesAll property is classified by the assessor according to its use.
 Each class of property (home, apartment, cabin, farm, business) is taxed at a different percentage of its value.
 This percentage, or class rate, is determined by the state legislature.
-Like market value, the class rate of your property plays a significant role in how much property tax you pay.

-Appealing Your AssessmentEach spring, the assessor will mail you a Valuation of Real Property Notice informing you of the value and classification of your property.
-If you believe the classification or the estimated market value of your property is incorrect, you have several appeal options.
-The first step is to do some research.
+Appealing Your AssessmentEach spring, the assessor's office will mail a Valuation Notice informing you of the value and classification of your property.
+You have the right to appeal if you feel the estimated market value and/or property classification is incorrect.

 Do Your Research

 Be prepared with factual data.
 This might be an appraisal, a market analysis, or sales data gathered from the appropriate timeframe.

 - Contact the assessor’s office to verify information about your property such as structure dimensions, condition, etc.

 - Ask the assessor to explain the criteria used to determine the estimated market value and classification of your property.

 - Schedule a time for the assessor to review the property, if necessary.

 - If you and the assessor are unable to agree on the property valuation or classification, more formal appeal methods (listed below) are available.